lauren-e-gardner/Image_Processor/README.md

 ![minecraft_mine](https://github.com/lauren-e-gardner/Image_Processor/assets/157167532/3707c359-72a1-4c1b-ba0e-e4a25283d053)

 This project was completed in 2022 for the course COS426: Computer Graphics @ Princeton University.
-The code implements a 2D image processor with a variety of filters and operations
+The code implements a 2D image processor with a variety of filters and operations.
+An additional filter call "Minecraft Painting" was added by me, this turns any image into a pixelized version similar to the paintings used in Minecraft.

 ## Description